Commentary on Genesis 21:8-21

 God opens Hagar’s eyes to see a well of water nearby, just as Abraham in the next chapter will see the ram caught in the thicket (21:19; 22:13).
 And in both cases the seeing leads to new life for Abraham’s sons.

 Ishmael grows up in the wilderness and becomes the father of a great nation, the Ishmaelites.
 He also becomes the father-in-law of Esau, that other overlooked son (28:9).
 His descendants appear a few other times in the biblical text.
 It is the Ishmaelites, for instance, who sell Joseph the beloved son into slavery in Egypt (37:28; 39:1).
-Muslim tradition, of course, claims Ishmael as the father of Islam.
+Muslims trace their ancestry to Abraham through Ishmael.